JarLoz/TableflipperExtreme/README.md

     python flipper.py -n 8-Rack --reprint 8rack.txt

+## Basics

+By default, Tableflipper Extreme uses Guru basics.
+However, by using the `--basic` option, the application can also be configured to use other basic lands.
+Allowed options are:

+`guru`: These are the default premium lands by Terese Nielsen.

+`unstable`: New full art lands from the Unstable set, by John Avon.

+`alpha`: From the original Limited Edition Alpha set, by various artists.

+`core`: For those looking for something understated, the cycle of basics from 10th edition, by John Avon.

+Using the option is simple:

+    python flipper.py -n 8-Rack --basic unstable 8rack.txt

 ## Custom cards

 Creating custom magic cards is fun!
 Having been inspired by the incredible [Urza's Dream Engine](http://andymakes.com/urzasdreamengine/), I added support for custom cards in Tableflipper Extreme.
 By adding filenames to your decklist, you can create cards from custom images.
 For example, let's assume a `decklist.txt` file containing the following: